SuperCowPowers/workbench/docs/plugins/index.md

 ### Required Attributes

-The class variable plugin_type determines what type of plugin the MyPlugin class is.
+The class variable plugin_page determines what type of plugin the MyPlugin class is.
 This variable is inspected during plugin loading at runtime in order to load the plugin to the correct artifact page in the Sageworks dashboard.
-The PluginType class can be DATA_SOURCE, FEATURE_SET, MODEL, or ENDPOINT.
+The PluginPage class can be DATA_SOURCE, FEATURE_SET, MODEL, or ENDPOINT.

 ## S3 Bucket Plugins
 Offers the most flexibility and fast prototyping.
 Simple set your config/env for  blah to an S3 Path and SageWorks will load the plugins from S3 directly.